Jefferson Street and Route 59 TIF District

 What is a TIF?

-Tax Increment Financing, or TIF, is a municipal financial incentive tool created by the Illinois State Legislature in 1978.
-The goal of TIF is to assist communities in implementing sound economic development and combat or prevent blight.
-TIF helps local governments restore areas going through economic change or jumpstart economically sluggish parts of town.
-With this tool, financially strapped local governments can make the improvements they need, like build new roads or extend utilities, to attract businesses or help existing businesses expand, without tapping into general funds or raising taxes.
+Tax Increment Financing, or TIF, is a financial incentive tool created by the Illinois State Legislature in 1978.
+The goal of TIF is to assist communities that wish to implement sound economic development and to combat or prevent blight.
+TIF helps local governments to restore areas going through economic change and helps to jumpstart development in areas which may be lagging.
+With TIF, local governments can make needed improvements, like building new roads or extending utilities, to help attract, retain and support businesses, without tapping into general municipal funds or raising taxes.

-Once the TIF District is established, the property tax dollars that are collected annually and distributed to the various taxing bodies is maintained at the current levels.
-If property in the TIF District increases in assessed value, such as if new development were to occur on vacant property, the additional property tax revenue that is generated by this new development (known as the Increment) will go into the TIF funds to be used for TIF qualified costs such as public improvements.
-Creation of a TIF District does not in and of itself mean that development or redevelopment will occur.
-Market factors will be the prinicpal factor driving any development.
+Once the TIF District is established, the property tax dollars generated from the TIF District and distributed to the various taxing bodies are held constant.
+If property in the TIF District increases in assessed value, like when there is new development on vacant land, the additional property tax revenue generated (known as the Increment) goes into the TIF fund to be used for qualified costs such as public improvements.
+Creation of a TIF District does not in and of itself mean that development or redevelopment will occur but it does help.
+Market conditions remain the principal factor driving any development.

 TIF Fact Sheet and Frequently Asked Questions